-- Avoid situations that may create, or even appear to create, a conflict between your personal interests and the interests of our company. - Seek approval from your leader and/or compliance area if you're involved in an activity or relationship that may be perceived as a conflict of interest. - If approved, remember ... it can't interfere with your job responsibilities or use company resources. - It is impossible to anticipate all circumstances and conditions that might involve a conflict of interest.
+- Avoid situations that may create, or even appear to create, a conflict between your personal interests and the interests of our company. - Seek approval from your leader and/or compliance area if you're involved in an activity or relationship that may be perceived as a conflict of interest. - Employees who are Vice President or above level officers must also obtain the approval of the Conflicts Committee.
+Inquiries should be directed to the Conflicts Committee Secretary. - If approved, remember the following: - Approvals are subject to regular review, - The conflict should be disclosed on the annual Conflicts of Interest questionnaire if you're required to complete one, and - Most importantly, it must not interfere with your job responsibilities, and you may not use company resources. - It's impossible to anticipate all circumstances and conditions that might involve a conflict of interest.
 If in doubt, talk to your leader.